Benefits of 3D Aerial Lidar Scanning for Construction

 As mentioned above, LiDAR technology examines the earth's surface, assesses ground surface data, creates three-dimensional models of objects and digital elevation.
 LiDAR mapping uses a laser scanner to measure points using an integrated inertial measurement unit (IMU) and global navigation satellite system (GNSS) receiver.
 This allows each individual measurement, or point, to be georeferenced.
 Together, the points combine to create the 3D digital terrain model.

 Unlike aerial photogrammetry, airborne LiDAR can collect accurate data no matter what light conditions are on a given day.
-The LiDAR laser scanner can even capture points on the ground surface through dense vegetation in greater detail than 3D data reconstructed with photogrammetry techniques.
+The 3D LiDAR scanner can even capture points on the ground surface through dense vegetation in greater detail than 3D data reconstructed with photogrammetry techniques.

 These data can be quickly post-processed thanks to the built-in post-processed kinematics (PPK) functionality.
 This means that the positioning doesn't occur in real-time.
 All positioning algorithms are applied after the data have been collected.